 My primary project, election forensics, concerns using statistical analysis to try to determine whether election results are accurate.
 Election forensics methods use data about voters and votes that are as highly disaggregated as possible.
 Typically this means polling station (precinct) data, sometimes ballot box data.
 Data can comprises hundreds of thousands or millions of observations.
 Geographic information is used, with geographic structure being relevant.
 Estimation involves complex statistical models.
 Frontiers include: distinguishing frauds from effects of strategic behavior; estimating frauds probabilities for individual observations (e.g., polling stations); adjoining nonvoting data such as from in-person election observations.

-Liza Levina and her group work on various questions arising in the statistical analysis of large and complex data, especially networks and graphs.
+Elizaveta (Liza) Levina and her group work on various questions arising in the statistical analysis of large and complex data, especially networks and graphs.
 Our current focus is on developing rigorous and computationally efficient statistical inference on realistic models for networks.
 Current directions include community detection problems in networks (overlapping communities, networks with additional information about the nodes and edges, estimating the number of communities), link prediction (networks with missing or noisy links, networks evolving over time), prediction with data connected by a network (e.g., the role of friendship networks in the spread of risky behaviors among teenagers), and statistical analysis of samples of networks with applications to brain imaging, especially fMRI data from studies of mental health).

-My research currently focuses on the analysis of high-throughput biological data as well as other types of high-dimensional data.
-More specifically, I am working with collaborators on developing methods that can be used when the data are corrupted by systematic measurement errors of unknown origin, or when the data suffer from the effects of unobserved confounders.
+Prof. Gagnon-Bartsch’s research currently focuses on the analysis of high-throughput biological data as well as other types of high-dimensional data.
+More specifically, he is working with collaborators on developing methods that can be used when the data are corrupted by systematic measurement errors of unknown origin, or when the data suffer from the effects of unobserved confounders.
 For example, gene expression data suffer from both systematic measurement errors of unknown origin (due to uncontrolled variations in laboratory conditions) and the effects of unobserved confounders (such as whether a patient had just eaten before a tissue sample was taken).
-We are developing methodology that is able to correct for these systematic errors using “negative controls.”
+They are developing methodology that is able to correct for these systematic errors using “negative controls.”
 Negative controls are variables that (1) are known to have no true association with the biological signal of interest, and (2) are corrupted by the systematic errors, just like the variables that are of interest.
 The negative controls allow us to learn about the structure of the errors, so that we may then remove the errors from the other variables.